 1. Border Grill – Mandalay Bay

-- Hours: 11 am to 10 pm from Monday to Friday and 10 am to 10 pm from Saturday to Sunday
+- Hours: Monday to Friday from 11 am to 10 pm; Saturday and Sunday from 10 am to 10 pm

 - Website menu: Border Grill

 Border Grill at Mandalay Bay is one of the most popular places to dine on the Strip.
-The restaurant includes catering for celebrations, party on wheels trucks for private events like weddings and birthdays, and dine-in.
-It serves modern Mexican foods made by Chefs Mary Sue Milliken and Susan Feniger.
+The restaurant includes catering for celebrations, private events, brunch, lunch, dinner, and dine-in.
+It serves modern Mexican food made by Chefs Mary Sue Milliken and Susan Feniger.

 Border Grill started as one of the first regional Mexican cooking restaurants in 1985.
-Cooks inspire the dishes in the hotel from Oaxaca to Mexico City, Yucatan coast, Tijuana, and Baja coasts.
-The Chefs, Mary, and Susan are award-winning curators who have played a huge role in popularizing Mexican cuisines.
+The dishes are inspired by Oaxaca, Mexico City, the Yucatan coast, Tijuana, and Baja coastal cooking.
+The chefs, Mary and Susan, are award-winning curators who have played a huge role in popularizing Mexican cuisines.

-Their menu includes tacos made of hand-pressed corn tortillas with organic rice and black beans.
-The shared lunch includes border guacamole, queso fundido, green corn tamales, plantain empanadas, and tortilla soup.
+Their menu includes tacos made with hand-pressed corn tortillas, organic rice, and black beans.
+Shared dishes may include border guacamole, queso fundido, green corn tamales, plantain empanadas, and tortilla soup.
 The tortas include chicken poblano torta, Mexico City Torta, and Chile Relleno burger.

 - Address: 3025 Sammy Davis Jr Dr Las Vegas, NV 89109